 The Court of Appeal has issued guidance in the form of a three stage test to be applied in applications for relief from sanctions under CPR 3.9.
 This test replaces the Mitchell guidelines and requires the court to:

-- Identify and assess the seriousness of the non-compliance.
+1: Identify and assess the seriousness of the non-compliance.
 Is the breach “serious or significant”?
-If not, relief would usually be granted.

-There is relief amongst most practitioners that the new guidance appears to offer a return to a less draconian approach by the courts in relation to relatively minor procedural breaches.
-The court also emphasised that CPR 1.3 requires parties to help the court further the overriding objective and those who opportunistically and unrealistically opposed relief from sanctions breached that obligation.
+There is relief amongst practitioners that the new guidance appears to offer a return to a less draconian approach by the courts in relation to relatively minor procedural breaches, as the Gazette article below indicates: